welch-lab/BICCN/README.md

 The goal of the BICCN Github repository is to

-The datasets have been made publicly available at LINKforNEMO.
+The datasets have been made publicly available at [NeMO Analytics](https://nemoanalytics.org//index.html?layout_id=0ac93ed4&gene_symbol_exact_match=1LINKforNEMO).
-The algorithm used for data integration is online iNMF, detailed in the publication ####.
+The algorithm used for data integration is online iNMF, detailed in the publication [Iterative single-cell multi-omic integration using online learning](https://www.nature.com/articles/s41587-021-00867-x).

-To download online iNMF,
+3. Demo
+Instructions to run on data
+Expected output
+Expected run time for demo on a "normal" desktop computer
+4. Instructions for use
+How to run the software on your data
+(OPTIONAL) Reproduction instructions

+Compiled standalone software and/or source code
-A README file that includes:
+A small (simulated or real) dataset to demo the software/code A README file that includes:
 1. System requirements
 All software dependencies and operating systems (including version numbers)